|Restrictions:||Gustavus applicants only|

 Accommodation.
 Accommodation is primarily in shared (double) rooms in university hostels (like our residence halls).
 Students generally live with another Gustavus program participant as roommate, though the halls are populated with diverse students who are enrolled at the university (or studying there on exchange).
 During a few overnight excursions, housing may be in hostels, hotels, or other similar accommodations.
 Generally three meals per day will be provided through group meals and a meal stipend.
 A short homestay is also a feature of the program.
 Students will cover their own housing, travel, and meals during the break period.

 Program Costs.
-The program fee for Spring Semester 2018 will be announced by the beginning of Fall Semester 2017.
-Generally speaking, participation in this program costs a few thousand dollars more than studying on the Gustavus campus, plus the international airfare.
+The program fee for Spring Semester 2020 will be announced during Spring 2019.
+Generally speaking, participation in this program costs roughly the same cost as studying on the Gustavus campus, plus the airfare and spring break expenses.

 Eligibility.
 This program is open to all admitted Gustavus students who are in good academic standing.
 There are no formal prerequisites.